ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 ```

-Next, it is necessary to change the parameters in a way that connects each country to a different dataset, this change makes sure the dataset receives a new column which specifies which country it belongs to.
-These changes can be seen on the `parameter.yml` which follows:
+Next, it is necessary to change the parameters in a way that connects each country to a different dataset, this change makes sure the datasets iris 1, iris 2, and iris 3 each receive a new column that specifies which country it belongs to.

+It is important to note that this change will be unnecessary in most cases when dealing with partitioned datasets, it is only necessary because we are emulating a real partitioned dataset on this starter.
+These changes can be seen on the `parameter.yml`:

 ```yml
 parameters: